Computer Science Living-Learning Community

-The Douglass-SAS-DIMACS Computer Science Living-Learning Community is a self-selected group of first-year students who will enjoy the benefits of sharing common residential and academic experiences while making new friends, exploring common interests, and being a part of a close community of peers.
+The Douglass-SAS-DIMACS Computer Science Living-Learning Community is an opportunity that first becomes available to incoming first-year undergraduate women at Rutgers who have indicated a strong interest in majoring or minoring in Computer Science.
+Participating students enjoy the benefits of sharing common residential, professional, and academic experiences while making new friends, exploring common interests, and being part of a close community of peers.
+Currently the CS LLC includes a structured first-year curriculum and continuous support for students as they move into their upper class years.

 Reilly Douglass Engineering Living-Learning Community